To buy standard garage door torsion springs go directly to our torsion spring prices at the bottom of this page.

 Be an informed buyer.
 Check us out.
 Enter DDM Garage Doors Reviews in the search box of your browser.
 Click the BBB link below; you'll see that none of our customers have had to contact the BBB to resolve disputes.
 Critical customer remarks have never been removed from our guest book.
 Selling only what you need is a matter of integrity for us.
 We welcome the opportunity to serve you and to earn your trust.

-Place your order by noon central time for same or next day business shipping on most of the 6,000 springs for residential and commercial sectional overhead garage doors.
+Place your order by noon central time for same or next day business shipping on most of the 6,000 springs below for residential and commercial sectional overhead garage doors.